ansible-collections/cisco.asa/docs/cisco.asa.asa_acls_module.rst

 .. note::
    - Tested against Cisco ASA Version 9.10(1)11
    - This module works with connection ``network_cli``.
 See `ASA Platform Options <../network/user_guide/platform_asa.html>`_.
+   - When working with acl_type=standard, the ace must contain ``destination`` for idempotency to function correctly.